govau/service-manual/README.md

 - `keywords (string, comma delimited list, optional)`
   - for search engine
 - `created_by (string optional)`
+  - is displayed on pages using *intro_with_nav*
 - `published_date (ISO date yyyy-mm-dd optional)`
+  - is displayed on pages using *intro_with_nav*
+  - make sure to form as a string e.g. "2018-05-12"
 - `reviewed_date (ISO date yyyy-mm-dd optional)`
+  - is displayed on pages using *intro_with_nav*
+  - make sure to form as a string e.g. "2018-05-12"
 - `boost (integer optional)`
   - influences the search engine results
 - `hidden (boolean optional)`